-Plan of Action Achivements/Outcomes

-No Data Entered/ Not Applicable!!!

-View File

-14. Whether AQAR was placed before statutory body ?
-Yes

-Name of Statutory Body Meeting Date

-College Council Meeting 20-Jun-2018

-15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-Yes
+L Name of Statutory Body Meeting Date College Council 16-Mar-2019 15.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
+Yes Date of Visit 09-Jan-2014 16.
+Whether institutional data submitted to AISHE: No 17.
+Does the Institution have Management Information System ?
+Yes If yes, give a brief descripiton and a list of modules The Management Information System aids currently operational (maximum 500 words)

-Date of Visit 07-Jan-2015

-16. Whether institutional data submitted to AISHE: Yes

-Year of Submission 2015

-Date of Submission 30-Sep-2015

-17. Does the Institution have Management Information System ?
-Yes

-If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The Management Information System aids in information generation, communication, problem identification and assists in the process of decision - making.
+in information generation, communication, problem identification and assists in the process of decision - making.
 The database is designed to manage Accounting and Finance, Examinations, Office Automation, Library digitalization, Online Test, Feedbacks and other operations of all levels of management of the institution.
 The Principal, Dean, Faculty of Arts Commerce and Sciences, Director - SPCTE, IQAC Coordinator, HOD's, Governing Body, Academic Council and College Council contribute the resource and effective Management System of the College.
-In administration, from students'

-admission to individual Personal Details related to collegiate studies are maintained in the College Office.
+In administration, from students' admission to individual Personal Details related to collegiate studies are maintained in the College Office.
 All the computers are internally connected in Network.
 This personal BioData is managed in the COE office for students' attendance.
 In the Library, the autolib., part of office Automation, is available.
 The office automation systems, accounting and finance systems and management reporting systems effectively deliver the information needed to decision makers the necessary components to collect, process, store and retrieve the information whenever it is needed.
 The Information System, a combination of software, hardware, personnel and infrastructure, helps in the collection of data.
 The hardware includes computers, scanners, printers and network devices.
 The software elements include the enterprise software and any other software that is used in the running of the administrative network.
 This component enables the collection of information.
 The Database Management System is made up of computer programs that help in the storage and retrieval of data.
 The Intelligence System is concerned with processing of the data collected and presenting it in a manner that is easy to comprehend.
 Research System is concerned with identifying the main management problems and coming up with alternative decisions that could have sufficed in a particular situation.
 This helps ensure that all the possible options are analyzed and the best decision made.